spryker/spryker-docs/docs/scos/dev/glue-api-guides/202307.0/data-exchange-api/how-to-guides/how-to-send-request-in-data-exchange-api.md

   - /docs/scos/dev/glue-api-guides/202304.0/data-exchange-api/how-to-guides/how-to-send-request-in-data-exchange-api.html
 ---

-This guide shows how to send a request using the Data Exchange API.
-Let's say you have an endpoint `/dynamic-data/country` to operate with data in `spy_country` table in database.
+This document describes how to send interact with databases using the Data Exchange API.
+The Data Exchange API lets you configure endpoints to interact with any database tables.
+In this document, we are using the `/dynamic-data/country` to interact with the `spy_country` table as an example.

 ## Prerequisites